 It’s a perfect place to catch your breath and acclimatise to the temperature and time zone before heading west on a logistical adenture, by car and boat, to reach the dramatic Nicoya Peninsula and its hip town of Santa Teresa.

 Your base will be at ‘Jakera Jungle Surf Camp’ based in the lively, hip beach town of Santa Teresa, world famous for surf breaks across beaches so pristine, uncrowded and seemingly endless that it is regularly found on internet lists of the World’s 10 Best Beaches.

 Jakera have created a beach side, jungle paradise, (which includes a swimming pool, no less), overlooked by a rich tropical forest bursting with wildlife including capuchin and howler monkeys.

 From this base you'll get stuck into surfing, Spanish lessons and volunteering, before exploring the town which is alive with funky surf shops, cafes, restaurants and nightspots for every taste and budget.

-The Montezuma Sea Turtle Conservation Project is located approximately 40 km up the coast directly north from Santa Teresa.
+The Montezuma Sea Turtle Conservation Project is located approximately 17 km up the coast from Santa Teresa.

-You’ll be protecting the eggs and hatchlings of Olive Ridley, Black Turtle, Hawksbill and Leatherback species, who visit this ‘semi intensive’ nesting beach at night to nest.
+You’ll be protecting the eggs and hatchlings of Olive Ridley, Black Turtle, Hawksbill and Leatherback species, who visit these ‘semi intensive’ nesting sites at night to nest.
 The principle objective of the project is to protect adult female turtles that frequent Buenavista, and their nests, from human predators and wildlife, natural events such as beach erosion and flooding due to high amounts of rainfall in nesting season.
-This is achieved by the construction of a ‘hatchery’.

 Teams travelling in January, July and September will help to care for and monitor the hatchling turtles, guiding them down the beach and into the sea, experiencing one of the most thrilling wildlife encounters in the natural world.